United States v. The Amistad: Aftermath and significance

 The Africans greeted the news of the Supreme Court's decision with joy.
 Abolitionist supporters took the survivors – 36 men and boys and three girls – to Farmington, a village considered "Grand Central Station" on the Underground Railroad.
-Their residents had agreed to have the Africans stay there until they could return to their homeland.
+Its residents had agreed to have the Africans stay there until they could return to their homeland.
 Some households took them in; supporters also provided barracks for them.

 The Amistad Committee instructed the Africans in English and Christianity, and raised funds to pay for their return home.
 One missionary was James Steele, an Oberlin graduate, previously one of the Lane Rebels.
-"In 1841 he joined the Amistad Mission to Mendhi, which returned freed slaves to Africa and worked to establish a mission there.
+In 1841, he joined the Amistad Mission to Mendhi, which returned freed slaves to Africa and worked to establish a mission there.
 However, Steele soon found that the Amistad captives belonged to seven different tribes, some at war with one another.
 All of the chiefs were slave traders and authorized to re-enslave freed persons.
 These findings led to the decision that the mission must start in Sierra Leone, under the protection of the British.

-Along with several missionaries, in 1842 the surviving 35 Africans returned to Sierra Leone, the other having died at sea or while awaiting trial.
+Along with several missionaries, in 1842 the surviving 35 Africans returned to Sierra Leone, the others having died at sea or while awaiting trial.
 The Americans constructed a mission in Mendiland.
 Former members of the Amistad Committee later founded the American Missionary Association, an integrated evangelical organization that continued to support both the Mendi mission and the abolitionist movement.

-In the following years, the Spanish government continued to press the US for compensation for the ship, cargo, and slaves.
+In the following years, the Spanish government continued to press the U.S. for compensation for the ship, cargo, and slaves.
 Several Southern lawmakers introduced resolutions into the United States Congress to appropriate money for such payment but failed to gain passage, although it was supported by presidents James K. Polk and James Buchanan.

 Joseph Cinqué returned to Africa.
 In his final years, he was reported to have returned to the mission and re-embraced Christianity.
 Recent historical research suggests that the allegations of Cinqué's later involvement in the slave trade are false.

-In the Creole case of 1841, the United States dealt with another ship rebellion similar to that of the Amistad.
+In the Creole case of 1841, the United States dealt with another ship rebellion similar to that of La Amistad.

-The US had prohibited the international slave trade in 1808, but ended domestic slavery only in 1865 with the Thirteenth Amendment.
+The U.S. had prohibited the international slave trade in 1808, but ended domestic slavery only in 1865 with the Thirteenth Amendment.
 Connecticut had a gradual abolition law passed in 1797; children born to slaves were free but had to serve apprenticeships until young adulthood; the last slaves were freed in 1848.